-If you are genuinely excited about this then you shouldn’t hesitate to mention it to your interviewer and say something like: “My friend Maria told me how she had the opportunity to work for the Ministry of Education in Kenya for 3 months and help with restructuring it.
-Having the opportunity to work abroad in a very different environment to what I’m used to is something I’m really excited about.”
+Example: “An ex-colleague of mine who is at Deloitte told me how she had the opportunity to work for the Ministry of Transport in Kenya for 3 months and help with a huge restructuring program.
+Having the opportunity to work abroad in a very different environment to what I’m used to is something that really excites me.”

 Right let’s now move on to reasons to move into consulting that you should not necessarily discuss with your interviewer.
 That does not mean they aren’t good reasons to go into consulting.
 It just means it’s safer to keep these reasons to yourself in an interview context.

 It’s no secret that consulting is a rather lucrative field.
-As an entry level consultant out of University you could make up to $80k with a ~$20k bonus.
+As an entry level consultant out of university you could make up to $80k with a ~$20k bonus.
 If you have an MBA these figures could grow to $150k with a ~$40k bonus.
 This is much more than most jobs in industry.
 And this difference grows as you start adding pensions and other benefits.

-It’s perfectly ok for money to be one of the reasons to want to become a consultant.
+It’s perfectly normal for money to be one of the reasons to want to become a consultant.
 Everyone has got individual circumstances: you might need to pay back your student loans; you might want to buy a car or a house, etc. But generally speaking you should stay away from this topic in your interviews.
 There are more interesting aspects of your personal experiences and of consulting you can discuss with your interviewers.

-An additional reason you might want to go into consulting is that it’s a safe bet.
-A lot of people don’t really know what they want to do after University or their MBA.
+An additional reason you might want to go into consulting is that it’s a safe bet.You might not really know what they want to do after university or an MBA.
 Consulting is a safe way to figure out what career is right for you by trying out different industries, roles and locations.

-This is a safe option because being a consultant is generally perceived positively by employers and head hunters.
+This is a safe option because being a consultant is generally perceived positively by employers and headhunters.
 You will be able to try out different things while leaving most doors open for the next steps in your career.